bobbyngwu/DocumentManagerAPI/readme.md

 # To Do:
 1. Implement Repository Pattern
 2. Implement all endpoints
-3. Implement all Service methods
+3. Implement all Service methods and Business Logic including Validation
 4. Bind and implement all Specflow Test Steps
 5. Secure the API